 Honestly, the script is just a fiasco, with half-baked tangents everywhere.
 Hanks and Julia Roberts’ romance makes almost no sense; there’s a weird runner about Bryan Cranston being addicted to porn; a whole side plot about a “scooter gang” featuring a 20-something flirting with Hanks; Cedric the Entertainer running a yard sale-style thrift store; a couple scenes suggesting Roberts is an alcoholic; etc. etc. It all goes nowhere interesting without ever quite flying off the rails into nonsense territory.

-(My Big Fat Greek Wedding’s Nia Vardalos is a credited co-writer, so perhaps Hanks figured she could fill in the gaps to get this towards “charming.”)
+My Big Fat Greek Wedding’s Nia Vardalos is a credited co-writer, so perhaps Hanks figured she could fill in the gaps to get this towards “charming.”
+And, sure, there are some inviting scenes, but it still feels like table scraps.

 What keeps the film firmly in “watchable” territory is the cast, which is pretty excellent.
-Hanks and Roberts are their charming selves.
+Hanks and Roberts are their charming selves, totally outclassing the film around them.
 A young Rami Malek appears as a Spicoli-type goofball.
 Lots of friendly faces being friendly.
-(Though George Takei’s cartoonish econ professor is a little much.)
+(On the other hand, George Takei’s cartoonish econ professor is a little much.)

 - Review Project: Tom Hanks Retrospective